 Som Rong Pagoda’s full name in Khmer is Bôtum Vong Sa Som Rong.
 Construction began in 1785; this pagoda has a history of more than 600 years.
 Initially, the pagoda was built temporarily using materials sourced locally, such as bamboo, leaves… At present, after many restorations and embellishments, the ancient pagoda of Som Rong has taken on a new, more spacious and eye-catching appearance.

-Regarding the name Som Rong: in the past, there were many wild trees called Som Rong growing around the pagoda, from which the pagoda took its name.
+Regarding the name Som Rong: in the past, many wild trees of this name grew around the pagoda, from which the pagoda took its name.
 To mark the origin of the unique name, there are still 2 Som Rong trees in the middle of the hundreds-of-years-old forest, creating an extremely distinctive and interesting highlight.

 The old main hall of Som Rong Pagoda